Business and summary of significant accounting policies

 The purchase price of an acquired business is allocated to tangible assets, separately identifiable intangible assets acquired and liabilities assumed based upon their respective fair values.
 Any excess balance is recorded as goodwill.
 Costs incurred directly related to an acquisition, including legal, accounting and valuation services, are expensed as incurred.

-Intangible assets are separately identified and recorded at fair value.
+Intangible assets are separately identified and valued using a third-party consultant.
 These assets are amortized on a straight-line basis over useful lives estimated at the time of the business combination.

 Goodwill is not amortized but is subject to impairment testing on an annual basis, or more frequently if impairment indicators arise.
 Impairment testing is performed at the reporting unit level.
 A reporting unit is the operating segment, or a business one level below that operating segment (the component level) if discrete financial information is prepared and reviewed regularly by segment management.
 However, components are aggregated if they have similar economic characteristics.
-We have the option to assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, including goodwill.
-If we conclude that such an impairment is not more-likely-than-not in all cases, no impairment is recorded.
-If such an impairment is more-likely-than-not, or if we choose to bypass this qualitative assessment, an evaluation is performed by comparing the fair value of the relevant reporting unit to the carrying value, including goodwill, of the reporting unit.
+The evaluation is performed by comparing the fair value of the relevant reporting unit to the carrying value, including goodwill, of the reporting unit.
 If the fair value of the reporting unit exceeds the carrying value, no impairment loss is recognized.
 However, if the carrying value of the reporting unit exceeds the fair value, the goodwill of the reporting unit may be impaired.

 Property and equipment is recorded at cost.
-Depreciation is recorded over the assets' respective useful economic lives using the straight-line method, which are not to exceed 39 years for our buildings and 7 years for office furniture and equipment.
+Depreciation is recorded over the assets' respective useful economic lives, which are not to exceed 39.5 years for our buildings and seven years for office furniture and equipment.
 Leasehold improvements are amortized over the shorter of their useful life or the remaining term of the lease.
 Repairs and maintenance costs are expensed as incurred.

 All of the Company's capitalized software represents development costs for software that is intended for our internal use.
-Direct costs of time and materials incurred for the development of application software for internal use are capitalized and depreciated using the straight-line method over the estimated useful life of the software, ranging from to eight years.
+Direct costs of time and material incurred for the development of application software for internal use are capitalized and amortized using the straight-line method over the estimated useful life of the software, ranging from three to eight years.
 Costs incurred for upgrades and enhancements that do not result in additional functionality are expensed as incurred.

 Deferred contract costs consist of contractually recoverable direct set-up costs related to long-term service contracts.
 These costs include direct and incremental costs incurred prior to the commencement of providing service to our customer.
-These costs are expensed over the period the services are provided using the straight-line method.
+These costs are expensed over the period the services are provided.

 We review long-lived assets for impairment whenever events or circumstances indicate that the carrying amount of an asset may not be fully recoverable.
 Our review is based on our projection of the undiscounted future operating cash flows of the related asset group.
 To the extent such projections indicate that future undiscounted cash flows are not sufficient to recover the carrying amount, we recognize a non-cash impairment charge to reduce the carrying amount to equal projected future discounted cash flows.
-During the years ending September 30, 2020 and 2019, we recorded impairment charges of $1.2 million and $3.7 million on long-lived assets within our U.S. Services Segment relating to underperforming contracts.
-No impairment charges were recorded in the year ended September 30, 2018.
+No impairment charges were recorded in the three years ending September 30, 2015.

 Deferred tax liabilities and assets are determined based on the difference between the financial statement and tax basis of assets and liabilities and are measured by applying enacted tax rates and laws for the taxable years in which those differences are expected to reverse.
 In addition, a valuation allowance is recorded if it is believed more likely than not that a deferred tax asset will not be fully realized.